 Apps, cases, chargers & cables

-As mentioned earlier, every student will be issued with a new protective case.
+Every student that completed the iPad Orientation online will be issued with a new protective case.
 Only cases approved by Saint Francis are allowed.
 Every incoming student will be issued with a new charger & cable that they will keep all the time they are a student.
-Returning students will continue to use the charger & cable they were issued with last year.
+Returning students will continue to use the charger & cable they were originally issued with.
 We do not supply replacements for lost, damaged or failed chargers or cables.
 Apps are available to students at no charge through the preloaded “Self Service” portal on their iPads.

-- Backing-up data – Students are 100% responsible for backing up their notes and other iPad data.
-We strongly recommend the use of iCloud to back-up data using Apple apps and Google Drive to back-up Notability notes & photos.
+Backing-up data – Students are 100% responsible for backing up their notes and other iPad data.
+We strongly recommend the use of iCloud to backup data using Apple apps and Google Drive to back-up Notability notes & photos.
 Information on how to setup iPad back-ups is available in the “iPad Help” app on every school iPad.